Mailis/EstNer/cloud/readme.md

 DEMO
 ===================
-demo version was deleted by Google with reason of end of free trial period.
+demo version was deleted by Google with the reason that the free trial period was ended.
 The web address of a new domo will be announced here in few days.

 INSTALLATION